Institute for Sustainability logo

 About the Institute for Sustainability

 The Institute for Sustainability at the University of Surrey has been designed as a ‘synthesis centre’, bringing together social and natural scientists, technologists and non-academic stakeholders in the public, private and third sector to advance transdisciplinary research in sustainability.
-The Institute facilitates interconnections between world leading experts, and generates and promotes innovative ideas and approaches for sustainability.
+The Institute facilitates interconnections between world-leading experts, and generates and promotes innovative ideas and approaches for sustainability.

-Our key work programmes
+Our philosophy of work

 Woman pulling plants out of the ground